drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 - precise population prevalence and incididence of ILD hard to establish (classification problems, limitations of registry and insurance claim data)
-- best historic estimate of incidence 30/100,000 per year, prevelance 70/100,000(10)
+- best historic estimate of incidence 30/100,000 per year, prevelance 70/100,000 (10)
 - IIP most common, IPF 1/3rd of cases, more common in men

-## estimated 15-20\% of ILD due to occupational and environmental exposures
+## 15-20\% of ILD due to occupational and environmental exposures

 ## Aetiologies are many

-- diverse, relationship with pathologic pattern usually not 1:1
 - common: include organic antigen, isocyanates, silica, cadium, diacetyl, asbestos
 - less common: cobalt, rare earths, plutonium